do4ng/c2es/README.md

 # c2es

-`c2es` transforms your code into esm!
+`c2es` transforms your commonjs code into esm!

+> This package is still very experimental.
+> It converts commonjs code to esm but does not minify it.

 input source code: